hoanganh25991/zend-cli/readme.md

     zend skeleton [name]
 then all stuff __DONE__!

-any time when we need add a module, type
+any time when we need add new module,
+`in app folder`, type

     zend module [name]
 the same thing happens, module-skeleton __CREATED__, __ACTIVED__ in application.config.php!